workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 ### Try it :rocket:

-Start your Retype site by executing the `dev-docs` script.
+Start your new Retype site by executing the `dev-docs` script.

 ### Adhere to Workleap's conventions